DUNE/computing-HWDB/_extras/shippingprocedure.md

 ---

 ### This page describes the DUNE Shipping checklists which must be filled out when one needs to ship DUNE components to the warehouse in Rapid City, SD and eventually to SURF.
+The procedure can be also employed in the case of shipping to non-SURF destinations, including the case of transshipping to SURF.

 <br/>